 You plan on moving out of the country, what preparations must be made to do something like that?

-For me some preparations that I must make before I move out of the country will be to first secure a job and housing for my son and I. The second will be to find him a great school to attend and to know a little bit more about the place that we plan to live.
-Another preparation will be to downsize and take only with us what is needed.
+For me, some preparations that I must make before I move out of the country will be to first secure a job and housing for my son and I. The second will be to find him a great school to attend and to know a little bit more about the place that we plan to live.
+We’ll also downsize and take only with us what is needed.

 A personal thing that I want to do before we leave is to buy investment property so that while I’m in a different country, I will still have income coming in from the USA.